prpole/dissertation/chapter1/main.md

-the issues of labor and evolution discussed above to bear on *Herland*’s ecotopian function, asking how its utopian response to the common tropes of American literary naturalism can bring it into greater contact with the concerns of the Environmental Humanities.
+the issues of labor and evolution discussed above to bear on *Herland*’s ecotopian function, asking how its utopian response to the common tropes of American literary naturalism can bring it into greater contact with the concerns of the Environmental Humanities. <!--connect with good anthro instead-->

-[^ln-jameson]: See “On Interpretation” in Jameson’s *The Political Unconscious*.
+[^ln-jameson]: See “On Interpretation” in Jameson’s *The Political Unconscious*.<!--should include quote, who knows what this means-->

 ### Utopian Naturalism and the Environmental Humanities